 A. UNHCR Canada and COSTI Immigrant Services are sponsoring the second annual greater Toronto area "Refugees and Human Rights Child and Youth Amateur Poetry Contest" to bring greater attention to human rights abuses and the plight of refugees.
 Each poem will be evaluated by our selection committee.

 There are three school grade categories awarded a First Prize of $200 each.
-The categories are grades 4 to 6, grades 7 to 8 and grades 9 to 12.
-Each category will also be awarded a Second and Third Honourable Mention in the form of a plaque.
+These categories are grades 4 to 6, grades 7 to 8 and grades 9 to 12.
+Each category will also be awarded a Second Prize of $100 each.

 Q. What is the topic and how do I enter the contest by mail?

 A. Please enter only one original poem, 24 lines or fewer, on the subject "Refugees and Human Rights", in any style.
 The subject is very broad and you can choose to express your views on any aspect of "Refugees and Human Rights".